scraed/TheMomentGauge/README.md

 # TheMomentGauge
-A python library for maximal entropy moment method based on JAX
+A python library for maximal entropy moment method based on JAX.
+The code will be released later.